Charge qubits in the USC regime for quantum state transfer: Introduction

 In this article, we investigate theoretically the spectroscopic and dynamical properties of a charge superconducting qubit ($\omega_q$) coupled to an LC oscillator ($\omega_r$) in its most general (mixed series/parallel) configuration beyond the USC regime.
-Here, we aim to find experimentally feasible sets of circuital parameters such that we have both resonance and USC/DSC regime, readily $g\sim \{\omega_r,\omega_q\}$ and $\omega_r\simeq\omega_q$, thus beating the previously mentioned limit.
-In this regime, we find that the standard quantum Rabi model is no longer valid for describing the light-matter interaction in this circuit.
-Furthermore, we prove that an extension of the proposed USC qubit-oscillator system, now with two qubits and an oscillator, can be used as a new quantum information building block, the mediator of a quantum state transfer (QST) protocol, considering archetypical noise sources.
+Here, we aim to find experimentally feasible sets of circuital parameters such that we have both resonance and USC/DSC regime, readily $g\sim \{\omega_r,\omega_q\}$ and $\omega_r\simeq\omega_q$, thus beating the previously mentioned purely harmonic limit.
+As an application, we prove that an extension of the proposed USC qubit-oscillator system, now with two qubits and an oscillator, can be used as a new quantum information building block, i.e., the mediator of a quantum state transfer (QST) protocol, working in the presence of a thermal environment.
+We show that maximal fidelity is attained when the mediator operates in the USC regime and that it exhibits competitive times in comparison with gates implemented with coherent and controllable couplers.

-The remainder of the paper is structured as follows.
-In Sec.~\ref{sec2} we derive the Hamiltonian of a single and two charge qubits coupled to the LC oscillator.
+The paper is structured as follows.
+In Sec.~\ref{sec2} we derive the Hamiltonian of one and two charge qubits coupled to the LC oscillator.
 Then we study numerically and analytically the coupling limit of the model we proposed, and the conditions needed for the different parties to be both on resonance, and in the USC/DSC coupling regime.
 Furthermore, we provide feasible circuit parameters for the experimental implementation of both the single and the two-CPB models to achieve the resonant USC/DSC regime.
 In Sec.~\ref{sec3} we study the properties of the two-qubit model, and use it as the incoherent mediator for performing QST.
 Finally, we summarize the main conclusions of this work in Sec.~\ref{sec5}.